zaracooper/blog/content/posts/go-upgrades-downgrades.md

 ![Modify tag names and tag versions](edit-github.png)

 ## Downgrades
 Module downgrades can be a good idea in some situations.
-For example, maybe a severe bug was part of a new tag or maybe a developer is having second thoughts about making compatibility breaking changes or a wrong tag was pushed to the origin repository.
+For example, maybe a severe bug was part of a new tag or maybe a developer is having second thoughts about making compatibility breaking changes or an incorrectly named tag was pushed to the origin repository.
 In most cases, however, downgrading a module would be a terrible idea because it may involve deleting a published tag and users may have already started consuming it.
 The best option when dealing with some of the aforementioned scenarios would be to publish a new tag or send out a patch.

  That being said, if the tag hasn't yet been published or consumption of the new release is limited, then downgrading a module would be okay.
 Downgrading involves: